 You need to watch the color of your granola.
 In the figure above, the granola on the right is not done.
 It’s a lighter color and all the oats are pretty much the same color.
-The granola on the right is done, and you can tell because a good portion of the oats have turned to a golden brown.
+The granola on the left is done, and you can tell because a good portion of the oats have turned to a golden brown.

 This granola IS NOT done: